 The path and experiences that led me here.

-When in my 20's, I had been traveling in the topics of South America and I was happy when I returned home to Texas.
-But I didn’t feel well.
-I had severe abdominal pain.
+When in my 20's, I had been traveling in the topics of South America and I was happy when I came home to Texas.
+But once I returned, I didn’t feel well.
+I developed severe abdominal pain.
 After medical testing, I was told firmly and with complete confidence by a physician that there was nothing wrong with me.

 I took the phrase “nothing wrong” to mean “nothing to complain about” so I soldiered on and went about my life, becoming a nurse and an acupuncturist.